OWASP/www-chapter-jaihind-college-of-engineering-kuran/tab_events.md

 **Date:** August 7-9, 2025
 **Location:** A.P.J.
 Abdul Kalam Seminar Hall, Jaihind College of Engineering Kuran, Pune

-> Join us for an action-packed three-day series dedicated to cybersecurity!
-From the official chapter inauguration to a hands-on workshop and a thrilling CTF competition, there's something for everyone.

 <br>

 #### **Day 1: OWASP Chapter Inauguration & AppSec Fundamentals (August 7)**